inmanta/inmanta-core/docs/quickstart.rst

     * The *ip* attribute is the IP address of this host.
 At this moment we define this attribute manually, later in this tutorial we let Inmanta discover this automatically.

 * Line 13 deploys an Apache server on our host.
-* Line 14 deploys a Mysql server on our host and removes it's anonymous users.
+* Line 14 deploys a Mysql server on our host and removes its anonymous users.
 * Line 17 defines the name (hostname) of the web application.
 * Lines 17-18 define a database for our Drupal website.
 * Lines 19-21 define the actual Drupal application.